The equality implications of being a migrant in Britain.

 Kofman, Eleonore and Lukes, Sue and D'Angelo, Alessio and Montagna, Nicola (2009) The equality implications of being a migrant in Britain.
 Project Report.
 Equality and Human Rights Commission, London.

 Researching the equality implications of being a migrant in Britain is hampered by imprecise definitions of what a migrant is and by a lack of data on many equality groups (groups which share a common attribute in respect of age, disability, gender, race, religion or belief, or sexual orientation, as defined by the Equality Act 2006).
 The literature and evidence on inequalities tends to be more abundant on gender and race but remains focused on ethnic minority categories rather than on migrants as such.
 While the foreign-born population in the UK has increased from four to six million over the last decade, people arrive via different routes and with varying intentions.
 Much recent debate on the benefits and pressures resulting from immigration has been provoked by the large numbers of arrivals from Eastern Europe since 2004, but they, like other migrants from the European Union (EU), have freedom of movement guaranteed by EU Directives.
 Although they have to register or obtain authorisation to work legally (and 766,000 had registered by the end of 2007), there are few

 |Item Type:||Monograph (Project Report)|

 |Notes on copyright:||The copyright and all other intellectual property rights in the material to be reproduced are owned by, or licensed to, the Commission for Equality and Human Rights, known as the Equality and Human Rights Commission ("the EHRC").|

-|Deposited On:||13 May 2010 11:22|
+|Date Deposited:||13 May 2010 11:22|

 |Last Modified:||13 Oct 2016 14:19|